9 things a commercial glass company needs to know before starting your project:

 First and foremost, your commercial glass fabricator will need to know what exactly you’re working on.

-For every project there’s an ideal glass type.
-Knowing exactly what your project is allows a glass manufacturer to provide its expertise in selecting the correct glass and making sure it meets the demands of its intended use.
+For every project, there’s an ideal glass type.
+Knowing exactly what your project is will allow a glass manufacturer to provide its expertise in selecting the correct glass and making sure it meets the demands of its intended use.

 The amount you’re able to spend isn’t something to hide for fear of unnecessary upcharges or add-ons.